-Both the student and research supervisor should sign the title page.
+On the "signed" version, only the student and research supervisor should sign.
 Thesis committee members are not required to sign.
-On the "Accepted by" line, please list: Emery N. Brown, MD, PhD/Director, Harvard-MIT Program in Health Sciences and Technology/Professor of Computational Neuroscience and Health Sciences and Technology.
-The Academic Office will obtain Professor Brown's signature.
+On the "Accepted by" line, please list: Collin M. Stultz, MD, PhD/Director, Harvard-MIT Program in Health Sciences and Technology/Nina T. and Robert H. Rubin Professor in Medical Engineering and Science/Professor of Electrical Engineering and Computer Science.

 Thesis Submission Components.